Tutankhamun's mummy: Initial examination

-The first part of Tutankhamun's mummy to be exposed was his lower legs and feet, with the examination being carried out from the feet upwards.
-The body proved to be in very poor condition, being a "greyish-white colour, very brittle and exhibiting numerous cracks."
-The better preserved state of other royal mummies may be due to their robbery soon after burial, before the oils and resins could soak through the wrappings.
 It was hoped that Tutankhamun's mummy could be separated from the coffin by removing some of the outer layers of bandaging.
 However, the resins and unguents had penetrated the wrappings, adhering the body itself to the coffin.
 Ultimately, the body had to be chiseled out.
 The torso was cut in half at the level of the hips to remove the pelvis and legs from the coffin.
 The arms were disarticulated at the shoulders, elbows, and wrists in order to continue the unwrapping of the torso and to remove bracelets; each body part was treated with hot paraffin wax to stabilise it.
 The hands and feet were later reattached with resin.
 Lastly, hot knives were used to remove the head and neck from the mask.
 To view the condition of the teeth, Derry made an incision around the inner edge of the jaw and across the throat; this damage was repaired with resin.
 This thorough disarticulation of the body gave clear views of the ends of each of the relevant bones, allowing the anatomists to make an accurate estimate of the king's age.
 Tutankhamun was estimated to be eighteen at the time of his death and of slight build, with a projected height in life of 168 cm.

 The examination of Tutankhamun's mummy concluded on 19 November 1925.
-The dismembered mummy was placed on wooden tray filled with sand, surrounded by a packing of cotton wool and fabric bandages.
+The dismembered mummy was placed on a wooden tray filled with sand, surrounded by a packing of cotton wool and fabric bandages.
 The beaded linen skull-cap on the head and broad collar on the chest were treated with a layer of wax and left in place.
 The body was returned to the outermost coffin within the sarcophagus on the morning of 23 October 1926.